cchitsiang/awesome-stars/README.md

 - [BloopAI/bloop](https://github.com/BloopAI/bloop) - bloop is a fast code search engine written in Rust.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
-- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 🤱🏻 一键打包网页生成轻量桌面应用。
+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用
 - [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - An Event Sourcing runtime with WebAssembly & embedded event store
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web